European, federal and regional elections of 26 May 2019

 In accordance with article 36 paragraph 5 of the Brussels Municipal Electoral Code: "The voter who does not have a voting card can be admitted to vote, if his identity and his electoral authority are recognized by the polling station", you can go to your polling station with your ID card and you will be allowed to vote after verification that you are on the electoral roll of the City of Brussels".

 If you can not present yourself at the polling station on the day of the vote, you can appoint another voter to vote in your place by proxy (your authorized representative).

-- You are a voter and you can not go to the polling station on the day of the elections because you are temporarily staying abroad for private reasons: the impossibility to come to the polling station is determined by the Mayor of your place of residence or his representative after you submitted the necessary supporting documents.
+You are a voter and you can not go to the polling station on the day of the elections because you are temporarily staying abroad for private reasons: the impossibility to come to the polling station is determined by the Mayor of your place of residence or his representative after you submitted the necessary supporting documents.
 When the Mayor accepts the application, he delivers a form for that purpose.
-You can go to the Administrative Centre, Boulevard Anspach 6 (2nd floor) - 1000 Brussels.
-Phone: 0800 200 35.
+You can receive that form up to and including Saturday 25 May 2019 as follows: